5hadowblad3/InsOpt-Artifact/README.md

 If everything works properly, an example folder named `tools/report_df/sanity_test_report` will appear in the `tools/report_df` folder.
 You can check the detection results in the `tools/report_df/sanity_test_report/data` folder to validate the bug detection performance mentioned in RQ3, Table 5.

-**PS: As fuzzing involves various randomness factors and environmental configuration, performance can vary across evaluation runs.**
+**PS: As the performance of fuzzing is determined by various randomness factors and environmental configuration, the results can vary across evaluation runs.**